HaxeFlixel/haxeflixel.com/src/documents/demos/TiledEditor.html.md

 source: "Editors/TiledEditor"
 ```

-This sample shows how to load a map from [Tiled Map Editor](https://github.com/HaxeFlixel/flixel-samples/tree/master/TiledEditorDemo).
+This sample shows how to load a map from the [Tiled Map Editor](http://www.mapeditor.org/).

 Demo Controls: